underscoreio/essential-scala/src/pages/dsl/macros.md

 ---
 layout: page
+title: Syntax Extensions
 ---

-# Syntax Extensions

 From 2.10 onwards Scala supports a flexible syntax extension method called [macros](http://scalamacros.org/).
-We'll have more to say about this in the future!
+We're not going to cover them here, but be aware of their existence if you want to ultimately in DSL flexibility!